 Software upgrades -- When Microsoft releases a new OS or Office product, current RPI students who are participating in the Mobile program are entitled to upgrades.

-Hardware repairs and loaners -- Current Mobile Computing laptops come with a 36-month warranty, and the repairs can be done right here on campus by Dell and Lenovo-certified technicians.
-No need to deal with people off-campus to get the laptop fixed!
+Hardware repairs and loaners -- Current Mobile Computing laptops come with a multi-year vendor warranty, and the repairs can be done right here on campus by Dell and Lenovo-certified technicians.
 What's more, in the event that a student's laptop does need repairs, a pool of loaner laptops is available so that students participating in the Mobile Computing Program may continue their course work while their machine is being repaired.

 Pre-tested connectivity -- Members of the Mobile Computing team test the program laptop in Rensselaer's own campus environment, so we know ahead of time that our laptop will easily connect to the campus network.
 There is nothing proprietary about our network configuration; we just test our devices on simple things like wireless connectivity and printing.

 Reliable hardware vendor -- Dell and Lenovo are quality companies that provides quality products.
 Please visit the Lenovo website or the Dell website to learn more about Rensselaer's Mobile Computing partners.

 Yes, you can also bring your desktop computer if you wish.
 If you want to have two network connections in your residence hall room, you can purchase a switch, but it would be a good idea to check out the space available in your residence hall room first.